stuartjwright/fantasy-football-app/report/050-architecture.md

 Upon learning about Socket.IO, it was clear that this was a perfect fit for use in this application.
 It offers support for event-driven real-time bi-directional communication between the client and server, and abstracts away the underlying complexity of implementing WebSockets.

-The only alternative to Socket.IO which was seriously considered was the **WebSocket** library for JavaScript.
-The appeal of this approach was that it would give the developer greater control over the details relating to the communiction channels in the application, but ultimately the convenience of Socket.IO was preferred.
+The only alternative to Socket.IO which was seriously considered was the **WebSocket** library for Node.js.
+The appeal of this was that it would give the developer greater control over the details relating to the communiction channels in the application, but ultimately the convenience of Socket.IO was preferred.

 ### Express

 Express is the most popular web framework which runs on Node.js, and it is featured in an example in the Socket.IO documentation[@socketio_express].
 With support for Socket.IO integration and the ability to rapidly develop REST APIs, there was little need to explore alternatives to Express.
 Like React, it is unopinionated with regard to the rest of the developer's technology stack.
-It is quite minimalist with regard to features included in the base library, allowing developers to import only those components which they require.
-For example, in this application there were to be no HTML pages returned to the client, so there was no need to install a useless templating library.
+It takes a minimalist approach to features included in the base library, allowing developers to import additional components only as required.
+For example, in this application there were to be no HTML pages returned to the client, so the absence of an unnecessary templating engine bundled with the library was appreciated.
 An example of an additional component which was installed was the **body-parser** middleware, for handling data received from the client in POST requests.

 ### MongoDB

 While this application could have been successfully developed with a traditional relational database instead, MongoDB seemed like the more appropriate choice for two reasons.

 Firstly, MongoDB is particularly convenient to work with in JavaScript applications.
-Objects stored in a MongoDB collection are very similar to plain JavaScript Objects in structure, thus there is no impedence mismatch when representing data from the database in the application.
+Objects stored in a MongoDB collection are very similar to plain JavaScript Objects in structure, thus there is no impedence mismatch when representing database objects in the application.

 Secondly, nested data structures seemed more appropriate than tables for the entities required for this application.
 For example, the idea of an auction containing an array of auction users, and each auction user containing an array of players in their squad, made more sense conceptually than having these entities spread across different tables in a relational database.